 As a musician, I was born when I was five, when my parents gave me a toy piano for my birthday.
 It wasn’t long before I found my first loves: the music of Bach and Bartok that have influenced me ever since.
 Perpetually fascinated by experimentation, I often enjoy collaborations with artists in other media and music genres.
 Indeed, exploration and inclusion are core goals that I have nurtured over the years, spanning the older and the newer, from classical and folk, to jazz and contemporary styles.
 Ranging at times from spacious and melodic, to loud and frenetic, my sound continues to change, along with my life, interests and inspiration..

 Moira is a former faculty at Berklee College of Music.
 In 2016, she founded The Equinox Music Festival and co-directed with Stephany Tiernan.
 The festival – held on the first day of Spring – explored the vitality of classical music through a dynamic series of presentations, workshops and performances.
-That same year, Moira received the Berklee Faculty Fellowship Grant, which allowed her to study the music of Brazilian pianist and composer Francisca ‘Chiquinha’ Gonzaga.
-In 2013, she launched a workshop series called Improvisation for Classical Pianists, which focuses on the element of improvisation in classical music.
+That same year, she received the Berklee Faculty Fellowship Grant, which allowed her to study the music of Brazilian pianist and composer Francisca ‘Chiquinha’ Gonzaga.
+In 2013, Moira launched a workshop series called Improvisation for Classical Pianists, which focuses on the element of improvisation in classical music.
 She has presented the workshop in partnership with several educational institutions, including Berklee College of Music (Boston, MA and Valencia, Spain campuses) and Steinway & Sons (M. Steinert & Sons, Steinway Society of Puerto Rico).

 Moira is a Steinway Artist and a Steinway Educational Partner.
 She is a member of the MEW program at Carnegie Hall.